Prostatitis treatments

 There is some evidence that certain medicines can help improve prostatitis symptoms.
 Your GP or urologist may prescribe one or a combination of the following medicines.

-• 5-alpha-reductase inhibitors.
-Although there is no strong evidence that 5-alpha-reductase inhibitors, such as finasteride (generic finasteride or Proscar®), are effective, some men find they improve urinary symptoms.
+- 5-alpha-reductase inhibitors.
+Although there is no strong evidence that 5-alpha-reductase inhibitors, such as finasteride (generic finasteride or Proscar®), are effective, some older men with larger prostate find they improve urinary symptoms.
 This could be because they shrink the prostate.
 They can take up to six months to work.

 All medicines carry a risk of side effects.
 Ask your doctor for more information about the different treatments, and whether they might be suitable for you.